rolfbjarne/xamarin-macios/dotnet/BundleContents.md

 ### AppleFramework

 * If the item is a \*.framework or \*.xcframework directory, these directories will be copied to the app bundle's Frameworks directory.
+* If any of the item's containing directories is an \*.xcframework directory, then select that directory instead.
-* If any of the item's containing directories is a \*.framework or \*.xcframework directory, select that directory instead and go to the previous point.
+* If any of the item's containing directories is a \*.framework directory, then select that directory instead.
+    * This means that if a MyFramework.framework/MyFramework file is listed, any other files in the MyFramework.framework directory will also be copied to the app bundle.
 * Otherwise an error is shown.

 We'll also link the native executable with the framework.